Part II · The Personal Scale · What am I? How should I live?

 If Tao is the source of all things, why is there suffering?

-Suffering that can be eliminated should be eliminated.
-This is the mission of technological and social progress.
-Using AI to diagnose diseases, increase food production, and reduce poverty: these are goods within Tao’s unfolding.
-The Tao of Lucidity fully supports these efforts.
-In the face of others’ suffering, compassion (AF17) is the lucid affective response, and benevolence (AF18) transforms compassion into action.
-The two are mutually conditioning (AP4).
+The Tao of Lucidity distinguishes eliminable suffering from unavoidable suffering.
+Suffering that can be eliminated should be eliminated: this is the mission of medicine, technology, and just institutions, and The Tao of Lucidity supports it without reservation.
+In the face of another’s suffering, compassion (AF17) is the lucid response, and benevolence (AF18) turns compassion into action; the two condition each other (AP4).

 VI.5 · On Creativity